RexRowan/RexRowan/README.md

 ─────── 𝕏 ───────
 case Hilbert Space Collapse
-H        : QuantumState LocalUniverse observer : TheNthElement -- [INTERFACE: OSI CLASS]
-⊢ PrivilegedObserver ∉ LocalUniverse
+H        : QuantumState LocalUniverse observer : TheNthElement -- [INTERFACE: Type-Omega Sovereign Architect] ⊢ PrivilegedObserver ∉ LocalUniverse
   └── Hint: You are attempting to synthesize a 'Multipass' authorization
       while trapped inside the target reference frame.
 Did you forget to